The Buick Enspire SUV concept has been unveiled in China, in a move by Buick to announce its EV credentials.

-The Chinese government also has some pretty decent incentives for manufacturers, which is why we’ll see plenty of electric SUVs in the near future.
-But the Buick brand is very well received in China, so it makes sense that General Motors would push a concept like this in the brand’s most popular market outside the US.
+Also incentivizing manufacturers are the government handouts available in China for those investing in EV tech.
+In addition, the Buick brand is very well received in China, so it makes sense that General Motors would push a concept like this in the brand’s most popular market outside the US.

 And that’s why the Enspire SUV is going on show at Auto China 2018 at the end of April.

 Buick says that the Enspire is “an exploration of Buick’s bold design ideas and innovative technologies for future mobility”.
 Certainly the design is very impressive, combining modern styling with the SUV shape that so many companies are going for these days.

 The company says it has a “surround skyline” interior theme raised rear seating to give rear occupants a better view.
 You know, those occupants who aren’t actually going to be in this car because it’s a concept?
 Yeah, those ones.

 Up front there’s an OLED display which uses augmented reality to create a heads up display, and it is said to have 5G WIFI.
 Pretty cool, right?

 Well, the drivetrain is the coolest part, no argument.

 Under the hood is an “eMotion” electric powertrain which sends power to all corners, making it a true all-wheel-drive EV.

 It’s also no slouch, with the powertrain producing a healthy 550hp (410kW).
 And it will get to 60mph (96kmh) in 4.0-seconds dead.